michelle-morin/beep-boop/readme.md

 ## Description

-This webpage includes a form that collects input of a number from a user.
+This webpage includes a form that collects input of a number from a user, and optionally the user's name.
 When the user submits the form, the webpage outputs a list of numbers.
 The list of numbers includes the following exceptions, ordered from least to most important.
 For numbers in the list that contain a 1, all digits are replaced with "Beep!"
 For numbers that contain a 2, all digits are replaced with "Boop!"
-For numbers that contain a 3, all digits are replaced with "I'm sorry, Dave.
+For numbers that contain a 3, all digits are replaced with "I'm sorry, [name].
 I'm afraid I can't do that."
+When the user does not enter their name, the [name] defaults to "Dave".
 This webpage is an exercise in HTML, CSS, JavaScript, and jQuery.
 The webpage is styled using Bootstrap and custom CSS.

 ## Specifications: